 In April 1951 the Chinese counter-attacked, aiming to break through to the South Korean capital again.
-They were held up by the UN forces near Kapyong (22-25 April) and on the Imjin River (22-25 April).
+They were held up by the UN forces near Kapyong (now Gapyeong) on 22-25 April and on the Imjin River (22-25 April).

 The line at Imjin was primarily defended by British 29th Brigade.
 The enemy were numerically superior, but the brigade held its position for three days, before being forced to retreat.